 It’s affordable.
 You don’t need 80 pages and the matching higher price tag!

-You probably already have most of these supplies.
+You probably already have most of these supplies you’ll need for the Preschool Pumpkin Worksheets.
 Don’t rush out and buy stuff unless you really feel it’s completing a gap in your preschooler’s supplies.

 - Elmers glue

 - dot stickers

 The Alphabet Patch is great for matching alphabet magnets or other manipulatives.

 The Learning Resources Alphabet beads also work really well!